eb4j/mdict4j/README.md

 # MDict4J library

-MDict is one of popular dictionary formats. mdict4j is a parser library for MDict dictionary v2.
+MDict is one of popular dictionary formats. mdict4j is a parser library for MDict dictionary.

+## Limitation

+Current mdict4j only supports MDX file.

 ## License